TIGRLab/tigrlab.github.io/members/index.md

 	<a href="/images/ppl.c.hawco.jpg"><img src="/images/ppl.c.hawco.jpg"></a>
 </figure>

-Dr. Colin Hawco (MSc Psychology, Laurier; PhD, Neuroscience, McGill), is a Project Scientist working jointly with the Kimel Lab and the Temerty Centre for Therapeutic Brain Intervention.
-Dr. Hawco’s work in the Kimel lab has focused on the SPINS project, specifically investigating the brain activity underlying impaired social cognition in Schizophrenia.
-This year, Dr. Hawco has had five published paper (three as first author), two submitted papers (related to the SPINS project), and four conference poster presentations.
-Dr. Hawco has also been recently awarded a second NARSAD Young Investigators Award.
-His work focuses on data-driven approaches to move away from standard analysis methods focused on ‘group averages’ and instead identifying individually meaningful patterns of brain activity which can be used to guide treatment decisions.
+Dr. Hawco (PhD, Neuroscience, McGill University) is a project scientist.
+He develops new approaches to uncover meaningful patterns of individual variability in complex neuroimaging data.
+He hopes this work will lead to better understanding of biological variability in patient samples, and inform personalized medicine approaches in psychiatry.
+In 2018, Dr. Hawco was appointed to the Department of Psychiatry as an Assistant Professor, published six papers (four as first author) and four conference poster presentations.
+Dr. Hawco has also submitted his first large project grants as senior investigator to CIHR and the National Institute of Mental Health, developing neuroimaging markers to predict response to brain stimulation therapies.

 [ResearchGate](http://www.researchgate.net/profile/Colin_Hawco)